-Second Life is a little different from the other online gaming sites.
+Second Life is a little different from the other online gaming websites for long distance couples.
 It’s the largest-ever 3D virtual world—created entirely by its more than 1 million regular users.
 Second Life is like an MMORPG, only there is no set objective.
 When you access Second life, you explore the world (known as the grid) as a customizable avatar.
 You and your partner can meet up, meet other residents, socialize, participate in group activities, and build and create virtual property and services.
 You and your long-distance love can communicate Avatars can communicate via group chat, private messaging and public or private voice messaging.

 Second Life doesn’t charge to create an account, but there is a premium membership that gives users access to technical support.
 A one-month membership is $9.95, but most users stick with the free account.
-Second Life is available in nine languages.
+Second Life is available in nine languages..

 Because the website is free, there are many advertising sponsorships.
 But if you and your long-distance love sign up for the premium, subscription-based service, Club Pogo, you’ll get access to an ad-free site as well as other benefits, including member-only rooms and private chat.
 Club Pogo members also get access more than 40 exclusive games, including jungle Gin, Canasta, Jigsaw Detective, Lottso, Mahjong Garden, Texas Hold’em Poker and Word Search Daily.
 A three-month membership is $14.99.

 Players in the U.S. and Canada (except Quebec) can win cash and merchandise prizes, and players in the UK can win merchandise prizes.
 My suggestion?
 If you or your man win cash playing games together, save it for the next time you’re together!